OpenLens

 An SRE is on-call and needs to investigate a production incident related to a specific namespace in a Kubernetes cluster.
 They use OpenLens to rapidly gain an overview of all deployments, statefulsets, and daemonsets within that namespace.
 They filter by events to see recent changes, review critical service logs for error patterns, and check network policies for unintended blockages.
 The real-time metrics and visual hierarchy help them quickly isolate the problem and assess the impact.

-Installing OpenLens on your Mac is straightforward, primarily leveraging Homebrew, the popular package manager for macOS.
+Installing OpenLens (or its actively maintained successor FreeLens) on your Mac is straightforward, primarily leveraging Homebrew, the popular package manager for macOS.
 This method ensures you get a well-packaged and easily maintainable version of the application.
-The process typically involves ensuring Homebrew is set up and then using a simple command to install OpenLens.
+While OpenLens is still available via Homebrew, users seeking the most current updates may prefer FreeLens, which represents the community's continued evolution of this open-source Kubernetes IDE.

 Open your Terminal application (found in Applications/Utilities) and paste the following command, then press Enter: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` Follow the on-screen prompts, which may include entering your macOS password and installing Xcode Command Line Tools.